Di

 D

 Sergio Leone was an uncredited second-unit director.
-In later years he claimed that he directed [...]
+In later years he claimed that he directed the [...]

 D